BDC Hamburger Icon

 Reinforce and reward.

 Once employees have made even incremental changes, leaders should acknowledge this both one-on-one and in group settings.
-Because change can be so complex and jarring, employees may still have reservations even if they’ve done as you’ve asked.
-A new way of doing things can conflict with already established patterns and cause distress even if they comply.
+Because change can be complex and jarring, employees may still have reservations even if they’ve done as you’ve asked.
+A new way of doing things can conflict with already established patterns and cause distress even if employees comply.
+Salinas explained to business.com that the concept of the “bigger, better offer” — like a reward — can shift behavior patterns.

-Ensure you help employees feel appreciated and reward them through praise and individual and group recognition.
-Thank them and share how their efforts are making a difference in achieving specific company goals.
+To ensure that your employees don’t feel underappreciated, reward them through praise and individual and group recognition.
+Thank them, and share how their efforts are making a difference in achieving specific company goals.
 Where appropriate, consider giving employee bonuses or nonmonetary rewards, like a department pizza party.

 When a company’s goals for new behavior are not appreciated and reinforced, employees are less likely to adhere to the new system.